frejlarssen/Feynman/architecture.md

 Subset of QASM v3.
 Follow conventions of QASM3.0 (qubit ordering etc).

+I support gates such as `cccccz` with arbitrarily many controls.
+This is because I'm building a simulator that doesn't need to decompose with ancillas etc, which OpenQASM is targeting.

 https://openqasm.com/language/standard_library.html#two-qubit-gates
 In standard library, the first argument qubit is control and least significant.